Federal judge says border patrol chief admitted he lied, in ruling limiting federal agents’ use of force in Chicago

 One of the incidents in question was a confrontation between federal agents and protestors, where Gregory Bovino, a top Border Patrol official charged with the immigration crackdown in Chicago deployed tear gas.

 “Video evidence ultimately disproved this,” said Ellis, who is presiding over a case concerning the heavy-handed tactics used by federal agents in Chicago.
 Bovino, who sat for an hours-long deposition, said he was hit after the tear gas was thrown, Ellis said.
-The top Border Patrol official has started wearing his body-camera, according to attorneys for the government, after revealing in court last month that he did not have one.
+The top Border Patrol official has started wearing his body camera, according to federal government attorneys, after revealing in court last month that he did not have one.

+The government has until the end of the day Friday to provide proof that Bovino and other agents are now using body cameras as required, according to the written injunction filed after the hearing on Thursday.

 During Thursday’s hearing, Ellis slammed the Trump administration, saying that the government’s portrayal of Chicago “is untrue.”